dcdholder/stock-interval-performance-api/README.md

 ## Usage

 Choose a date interval, maximum interval length and time resolution, then specify the performance percentiles you're looking for.

+## Plans

+Create a mechanism to create some data on-the-fly and generate other data statically.